JD-Jones-ASES/math_flashcards/readme.md

 - Claude 3.5 Sonnet wrote the code.
 - Thanks to my colleagues at All Saints Episcopal School.
 Especially:
   * Mr. Hoffman, for providing help with Apple products.
-  * Mrs. Stith, for beta testing.
+  * Mrs. WhiteMrs.
+Stith, for beta testing and troubleshooting.

 ## Version

-Current Version: 0.8.8
+Current Version: 0.8.9

 ## Support